sintacs/sintacs-mwai-frontend-chatbot-settings/readme.txt

 - Use the 'Save to Original' Button to save the user settings to the original chatbot, so that it will effect every user of this chatbot.
 - Use the 'Reset to Original' Button to load the original chatbot settings into the form.
 Needs save to take effect for the current user.

+### Parameter Behavior
+- If a parameter is not visible in the frontend, it will revert to the default setting.
+- This ensures that users cannot modify parameters that are not intended to be editable.
+- The parameter values will be displayed based on the user settings if available, otherwise, they will fall back to the default settings.

 ## Features
 - **Dynamic Parameter Handling**: Adjusts parameters based on defined chatbot settings.
 - **AJAX-based Form Submission**: Ensures a seamless user experience without page reloads.